navibyte/geospatial/dart/geobase/README.md

 ### WGS 84 to Web Mercator

 Built-in coordinate projections (currently only between WGS84 and Web Mercator).

+Here projected coordinates are metric coordinates with both x and y values having the valid value range of (-20037508.34, 20037508.34).

 ```dart
   // Geographic (WGS 84 longitude-latitude) to Projected (WGS 84 Web Mercator)